What Is a Fleet Manager? Responsibilities, and the Role Software Plays in Fleet Management in 2021

 Planning and optimizing routes to minimize mileage and fuel consumption

 According to a study by TomTom, 66% of fleet managers struggle to keep fuel costs down.
-A great fleet manager plans and optimizes routes to reduce mileage, fuel costs, and vehicle wear and tear.
+A great fleet manager plans and optimizes routes to reduce mileage, improve fuel efficiency, and minimize vehicle wear and tear.

 With OptimoRoute, you can import the order list and let our route optimization software handle the rest.
-It accounts for service areas, driver schedules, vehicle capacities, delivery time windows, loading times, and many other real-world restrictions.
+It accounts for service areas, driver schedules, vehicle capacities, delivery time windows, loading times, and many other real-world restrictions that can hamper cost reduction efforts.

 Balancing workloads to keep existing drivers happy